This post may contain affiliate links. Read our disclosure page for full details.

 Submitted by Cindy Baker, Travel Bliss Now

 Built on seven hills, Lisbon is a city of dreamy miradouros or viewpoints.
 Start with the panoramic view from the top of the Elevador de Santa Justa, the city’s wrought-iron iron vertical street lift.
-Stroll up to the hilltop Miradouro de Santa Luzia for a picnic under a bougainvillea-draped trellis overlooking the Tagus River and Alfama, Lisbon’s oldest neighbourhood.
+Stroll up to the hilltop Miradouro de Santa Luzia for a picnic under a bougainvillea-draped trellis overlooking the Tagus River and Alfama, Lisbon’s oldest neighborhood.

 From there, wander hand-in-hand through the twisting, cobblestone streets as you spot colorful tiles and street art.
 Above Alfama, on the highest hill in the city, visit São Jorge Castle and savour a sunset glass of wine from the mobile kiosks known as “Wine with a View”.